christianalfoni/christianalfoni.github.io/_posts/2014-12-20-think-twice-about-classes.md

 }
 {% endhighlight %}

 So in this example the ES6 syntax of course wins the prize.
-What worries me a great deal as that with such simple, but restricted syntax, you risk loosing some of the best features of JavaScript.
-So I created a tiny lib that will give you some sugar on top to get the full benefit of composing and delegation.
-Syntax should really not be the winning argument nevertheless.
+What worries me a great deal though is that with such simple, but restricted syntax, you risk loosing some of the best features of JavaScript.
+So to compensate for the syntax I created a tiny lib that will give you more than enough sugar to see the full benefit of composing and delegation.
+Syntax should really not be the winning argument anyways, but of course it is important.

 ### Objectory (Object + factory)
 So objectory allows you to compose objects while still taking advantage of delegation.
 Please let me show you with some examples: